jonogreenz/py-pushover-open-client/README.md

 }
 ```

-Then run code that looks like this.
-Replace "deviceName" with a device name between 0 and 25 characters long, "yourInConfig.cfg" with the name of your input configuration file, and "yourOutConfig.cfg" with the name intended for your output configuration file.
-Note: These can be the same name if you wish.
+Then run code that looks like below.
+Replace "*deviceName*" with a device name between 0 and 25 characters long, "*yourInConfig.cfg*" with the name of your input configuration file, and "*yourOutConfig.cfg*" with the name intended for your output configuration file.
+*Note: These can be the same name if you wish.*

 ```python
 from pushover_open_client import Client